FantasyNitroGEN/visallo/docs/extension-points/back-end/externalresourceworker.md

 Consider the following example:

-You want to ingest all of the data from a specific rest end point into Visallo, but you are rate-limited by those api calls.
+You want to ingest all of the data from a specific rest end point into Visallo, but you are rate-limited by those API calls.
 It is possible to write a command line tool to handle the data import, but you want a managed solution that works while Visallo is running and can be monitored from the Visallo UI.

 In that instance, you may want to consider an external resource worker.
-It can automatically hit the api end-point, run as fast as the rate limit is, and then pause execution as is needed.
+It can automatically hit the API end-point, run as fast as the rate limit is, and then pause execution as is needed.

 ## Development